babblevoice/projectrtp/README.md

 # ProjectRTP

-An RTP server which offers functionality to process RTP data streams and mix them.
-Channels are be able to be mixed with other channels or local functions like recording or file playback.
-The core processing is done in a node addon and written in C++.
-ProjectRTP is designed to be scalable.
-Multiple RTP servers can communicate back to a main server to allow RTP functions to scale up.
+An RTP node addon which offers functionality to process RTP data streams and mix them.
+Al performance tasks are implemented in C++ and use boost::asio for IO completion ports for high concurrency.

+ProjectRTP is designed to scale to multiple servers serving other signalling servers.
+RTP and signalling should be kept separate and this architecture allows that.

 ProjectRTP is designed to provide all the functions required for a PBX, including channel bridging, recording, playback and all the functions required for IVR.

-This is currently work in progress.

 Features